arangodb/arangodb/Documentation/DocuBlocks/Rest/Bulk/import_document.md

 @RESTQUERYPARAM{overwrite,boolean,optional}
 If this parameter has a value of `true` or `yes`, then all data in the collection will be removed prior to the import.
-Note that any existing index definitions will be preseved.
+Note that any existing index definitions will be preserved.

 @RESTQUERYPARAM{waitForSync,boolean,optional}
 Wait until documents have been synced to disk before returning.

 @RESTQUERYPARAM{onDuplicate,string,optional}
 Controls what action is carried out in case of a unique key constraint violation.
-Possible values are:
+Possible values are:<br>
 - *error*: this will not import the current document because of the unique key constraint violation.
 This is the default setting.
 - *update*: this will update an existing document in the database with the data specified in the request.
-Attributes of the existing document that are not present in the request will be preseved.
+Attributes of the existing document that are not present in the request will be preserved.
 - *replace*: this will replace an existing document in the database with the data specified in the request.

-- *ignore*: this will not update an existing document and simply ignore the error caused by the unique key constraint violation.
+- *ignore*: this will not update an existing document and simply ignore the error caused by the unique key constraint violation.<br>
 Note that *update*, *replace* and *ignore* will only work when the import document in the request contains the *_key* attribute. *update* and *replace* may also fail because of secondary unique key constraint